frederic-perez/AmE-dictionary/data/idioms.md

 __chillaxing__ _slang_ Relaxing.
 A portmanteau of “chilling” and “relaxing,” often shortened colloquially to “chillaxin’.” _We’re just chillaxin’ and watching some TV, if you want to join us._
 __chime in__ :five::hammer:
 __chin up__ :dart::two: __1__ A phrase that encourages one to improve one’s mood, especially when sad or discouraged. _Come on, the project was not a total failure—chin up!_
-__chip (away) at (something)__ :dart: __1__ Literally, to break off fragments of something. _We won’t be able to move this huge rock until we chip at it and make it smaller._ __2__ :dart: By extension, to complete small, incremental portions of a task. _I knew I wouldn’t be able to write 50 pages in one night, so I’ve been chipping away at this paper for a few weeks._
+__chip (away) at (something)__ :dart::two: __1__ Literally, to break off fragments of something. _We won’t be able to move this huge rock until we chip at it and make it smaller._ __2__ :dart: By extension, to complete small, incremental portions of a task. _I knew I wouldn’t be able to write 50 pages in one night, so I’ve been chipping away at this paper for a few weeks._
 __chip away__ :dart::eight: __1__ To break off fragments of something. _We won’t be able to move this huge rock until we chip away at it and make it smaller._ __2__ To come off of something in small pieces. _The paint is so old that it has completely chipped away from this side of the house._ __3__ :dart: To complete small, incremental portions of a task. _Try not to get too overwhelmed about cleaning the house and just chip away at it one room at a time._
 __chip in__ :two::hammer:
 __chip on (someone) shoulders__ :nine::m::dart: [:sound: chip on his shoulder] (chip on his shoulder, chip on one’s shoulder) A disposition to quarrel. _Let’s walk into that meeting tomorrow with a chip on our shoulders._